 Contact tracing means, once someone is infected all people who were in contact with this person need to be identified.

-Following China and Singapore, countries are working on solutions for their citizens (Bluetrace, PEPP-T, TCN, etc.).
+Following China and Singapore, countries are working on solutions for their citizens.
 In Switzerland, DP-3T is an initiative from EPFL/ ETHZ (and other universities) that is likely to be adopted.
 By mid-April, Apple and Google announced a joint effort to provide a framework named Exposure Notification API compatible with both iOS and Android that will help to implement such systems.

 How does contact tracing work?